Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed

 Healthcare tax refunds

-- A list of the all places you've travelled to work - This is the most important thing.
+- A list of everywhere you've travelled to work - This is the most important thing.
 We'll also need to know how long you worked at each location.
 Don't stress out too much over the precise details of when and where it was, though.
 We can track down the fine points and fill in the blanks for you.
 Just give us as much information as you can and we'll take care of the rest.

 - Receipts for expenses - Tax rebates for nurses and other healthcare workers are about giving you something back when you're meeting the essential costs of your job.
-Depending on your situation, this might mean laundry costs for your uniform, any meals or professional body subscriptions if you pay for these at your own expense.
+Depending on your situation, this might mean laundry costs for your uniform, any meals you buy at work or professional body subscriptions if you pay for these at your own expense.

-- Contract of employment - You'll need one of these for each job you've had during the period you are claiming for.
+- Contract of employment - You'll need one of these for each job you've had during the period you're claiming for.

-- Copy of your photo ID - Driving licence or passport.
+- Copy of your photo ID - Driving licence or passport is ideal.

 - Proof of address - Most people ise something like a utility bill or bank statement.

 - Other supporting documents - We're talking about things like MOT certificate for your vehicle, P60 end of year certificates and P45 forms.
 Remember to include information from previous years if you haven't claimed for those yet.